fishonamos/GuardianPass/README.md

 #### Styling:
 Feel free to customize the appearance of the password form by modifying the included `styles.css` file.
 Adjust colors, sizes, and other styles to match your website's design.

-#### Frequently Asked Questions:
-**Q: Can I customize the password form?**
-A: Yes, you can customize the appearance of the password form by editing the `styles.css` file included with the plugin.

-**Q: Is it possible to password-protect multiple pages?**
-A: Yes, you can password-protect as many pages or posts as needed.

 #### Changelog:
 - **1.0**
   - Initial release.